elemarmar/budget-app/README.md

-#  Budget app
+#  💸 Budget app

 This is an app that allows the user to **keep track of expenses and income**.
 It is built entirely with JavaScript.
 The purpose was to build a JavaScript-only application that used JS modules and data encapsulation.![back](back-8998420.png)

-## Structure
+## 🌲 Structure

 This app consists of 3 JS modules:

-- `budgetController` module, which takes care of handling the data, etc.
+- `budgetController` module, which takes care of handling the data: adding new items to the data structure, calculating the budget.
-- `UIController` module, which takes care of the UI, displaying the data.
+- `UIController` module, which takes care of the UI: getting input values, adding new items to the UI and updating the UI.
-- `controller` module, which acts as the module that links both `budgetController` and `UIcontroller` and handles blabla.
+- `controller` module, which links both `budgetController` and `UIcontroller`: it controls what happens upon each event and delegates tasks to other controllers.

-## Features
+## ☑️ Features

 1. It displays the current month and year and the budget available for that month.
 2. It displays the total income and the total expenses.